Ghezaielm/Dna_motif_predictor/README.txt

 $$ |      $$ |  $$ |$$$$$$$$\ $$$$$$$  |$$$$$$\ \$$$$$$  |  $$ |    $$$$$$  |$$ |  $$ |
 \__|      \__|  \__|\________|\_______/ \______| \______/   \__|    \______/ \__|  \__|

-<i>Author: GHEZAIEL Morad, Github : Ghezaielm, Mail : ghezaiel.morad@gmail.com </i>
+Author: GHEZAIEL Morad, Github : Ghezaielm, Mail : ghezaiel.morad@gmail.com

-<b> Here is the first version of DNA Motif Predictor, a python library for DNA motif searching. </b>
+Here is the first version of DNA Motif Predictor, a python library for DNA motif searching.

 /!\ Please read the Requirements document to make sure necessary dependencies are well installed